bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 +--------------------------------------------------+--------------------------------+--------------------------------------+-------------------------------------------------+

-The choice of basis will depend on the accuracy required, and whether it is available for the elements in your system.
+The choice of basis depends on the accuracy required, and whether it is available for the elements in your system.
-More accurate basis sets will increase the run time of the simulation, and may not be available for some elements e.g. metal ions.
+More accurate basis sets will increase the run time of the simulation, but may not be available for some elements e.g. metal ions.

-The error in due to the basis set is smaller than the error due to the XC functional so chosing a large basis may not be sensible unless you require a very accurate calcaultion and are using an accurate XC functional.
+The error due to the basis set in general is smaller than the error associated to the XC functional.
+Therefore, chosing a large basis set may not be sensible unless you require a very accurate calculation and you are employing an accurate XC functional.

-Using the DZVP basis set is usually a good choice.
+Using the DZVP basis set is usually a good compromise.
 If you would like to explore more accurate options then you may consider checking the convergence of your basis set by plotting the number of independent orbital functions vs. the energy.